 Inclusions 2 (I2), Inclusions 1 (I1), Small Inclusions 2 (SI2), Small Inclusions 1 (SI1), Very Small Inclusions 2 (VS2), Very Small Inclusions 1 (VS1), Very Very Small Inclusions 2 (VVS2), Very Very small Inclusions 1 (VVS1), Internally Flawless (IF,), Flawless (FL).
 If you were wondering were does the term VVS diamond come from, now you know!
 We’ll get into details later on.

 How Does Diamond Clarity Affect Price?

 Clarity is one of the biggest influencers on a diamonds price and the fewer the inclusions, the higher the prices.
 However, GIA’s clarity grades are just too many and you might get confused in the middle.
 For instance, Flawless grade is the most expensive but not necessarily the best option if you are shopping for a diamond.
 Sometimes the price also takes into account the rarity of the stone.

 Technically, it is impossible to distinguish between an FL diamond and VS2 diamond with a naked eye, even though the latter has minor inclusions.
-These inclusions are, however, visible under 10x magnification when examined by a trained gemologist.
+These inclusions are, however, visible under 10x magnification when examined by a person who trained in gemology.
 Perhaps the most intriguing part is that a VS2 diamond costs a fraction of what you would have spent buying a Flawless diamond.